Anaphase/siml-static-brunch/README.md

     templates:
       defaultExtension: 'siml'
       joinTo:
-        'siml-static-brunch': /^app/ # dirty hack for SIML compilation; can be whatever you want as it will be deleted by siml-static-brunch
+        'siml-static-brunch': /^app/ # dirty hack for SIML compilation; key can be whatever you want as it will be deleted by siml-static-brunch

   # you can turn pretty print on here
   plugins: